smart-on-fhir/smart-on-fhir.github.io/capability-statement/index.md

 support automated dicovery of OAuth2 endpoints by including a "complex" extension (that is, an extension with multiple components inside) on the `CapabilityStatement.rest.security` element.
-Any time a client sees this extension, it must be prepared to authorize using SMART's OAuth2-basead protocol.
+Any time a client sees this extension, it must be prepared to authorize using SMART's OAuth2-based protocol.

-[The top-level extension uses the URL `http://fhir-registry.smarthealthit.org/StructureDefinition/oauth-uris`, with the following internal components:
+The top-level extension uses the URL `http://fhir-registry.smarthealthit.org/StructureDefinition/oauth-uris`, with the following internal components: